-I.2.3.7 Engineering characterisation
+1.2.3.7 Engineering characterisation

-Engineering characterisation involves evaluating and assigning geotechnical parameters relevant to the project engineering to each engineering geological unit in the Geological Model, that then evolves into a Geotechnical Model.
+Engineering characterisation involves evaluating and assigning geotechnical parameters relevant to the project engineering to each engineering geological unit in the Geological Model, that then develops into a Geotechnical Model.

 The process commences during conceptualisation although any parameters assigned at this stage will probably be associated with considerable uncertainty.
 The site investigation involves in situ and laboratory testing to assist with the evaluation of the relevant geotechnical parameters that will vary depending on both the ground conditions and the type of project.
-The results of the investigations will improve the characterisation of the engineering geological units and reduce uncertainty but may differ from what was envisaged in the conceptual model.
+The results of the investigations will thus improve the characterisation of the engineering geological units and reduce uncertainty and will probably be an enhancement of what was envisaged in the conceptual model.